Candyslug/word-guessing-game/README.md

  ..

-It's a small 30 minute project I made in Python for fun and for a bit of practice.
+It's a small project I made in Python for fun and for a bit of practice.

 Any improvements or feedback is more than welcome!